 Here are eight things you need to know about Thunderbolt 3.

-1. 4x the Speed of the Fastest USB Connection
+1. 4x the speed of the fastest USB connection

 It's also double the bandwidth of Thunderbolt 2 (20 Gbps).
-With that kind of throughput, you can attach a graphics amplifier like the Razer Core and turn your lightweight laptop into a bona-fide gaming rig, because the system can contact the GPU at the same speed as if it were attached directly to the motherboard.
+With that kind of throughput, you can attach a graphics amplifier or eGPU like the Razer Core and turn your lightweight laptop into a bona-fide gaming rig.
+The system can contact the GPU at the same speed as if it were attached directly to the motherboard.

 You can copy files to a speedy external SSD that's faster than most internal drives.
 The same benefits apply when you're recording directly from a professional-grade 4K video camera.

-2. Uses USB Type-C Connectors
+2. USB Type-C connectors

 However, not all USB Type-C ports and wires support Thunderbolt 3.
-For example, the Apple MacBook and Lenovo ThinkPad 13 have USB Type-C ports that don’t support the faster standard, but the HP EliteBook Folio G1 and Dell XPS 13 do have Thunderbolt 3.
+For example, Apple's MacBook and the Lenovo ThinkPad 13 have USB Type-C ports that don’t support the faster standard, but the HP EliteBook Folio G1 and Dell XPS 13 do have Thunderbolt 3.

 Thunderbolt 3 can transmit video via the DisplayPort (DP) 1.2 standard, but one-ups DP by offering two connections in a single wire.
-So while, a single DP 1.2 cable can handle only one 4K monitor while running at 60 Hz, a single Thunderbolt 3 connection can output to two 4K monitors at 60 Hz, one 4K monitor at 120 Hz or one 5K (5120 x 2880) monitor at 60 Hz.
+While a single DP 1.2 cable can handle only one 4K monitor while running at 60Hz, a single Thunderbolt 3 connection can output to two 4K monitors at 60Hz, one 4K monitor at 120Hz, or one 5K (5120 x 2880) monitor at 60Hz.

 You can connect two PCs together using a single Thunderbolt 3 port and get a 10Gb Ethernet connection.
-That's 10 times faster than most wired Ethernet ports.
+That's ten times faster than most wired Ethernet ports.
 So, if you need to quickly copy a giant file to your co-worker's laptop, you'll be able to do it at really high transfer rates.

 How do you know if a port, wire or peripheral supports Thunderbolt 3, rather than plain USB 3.1?
 Look for a tiny lightning-bolt logo on the plugs of a wire or near the connector on a laptop or peripheral.
-Uncertified products are not allowed to use the logo.
+Uncertified products are not allowed to use connectors with the logo.

 Because they use the USB Power Delivery standard, Thunderbolt 3 ports can send or receive up to 100 watts of power, which is more than enough to charge most laptops.
 Indeed, on some superthin laptops, like the HP EliteBook Folio G1 and the Razer Blade Stealth, the Thunderbolt 3 port is the only A/C port.

 However, if a PC vendor hasn't specifically blocked these amps, it is possible that they would work on an unsupported notebook.
-Hopefully, in the near future, we'll see graphics amps that are built from the ground up to work with any computer that has a Thunderbolt 3 port.
+Hopefully, in the near future, we'll see graphics amplifiers that are built from the ground up to work with any laptop that has a Thunderbolt 3 port.

-8. Daisy Chain Up to 6 Devices
+8. Daisy Chain up to six devices

 You can connect up to six different computers and accessories to each other using Thunderbolt 3 cables.
 Imagine connecting your laptop to a high-speed hard drive then sending another wire out to a monitor and a third wire from the monitor to a high-speed camera.
-If all the devices in the middle of the chain have two ports (one for in and one for out), you can do it.